 I'm part of Amazon Associate and some other affiliate programs, If you buy through links on this site, I may earn a small commission at no extra cost to you.
 Learn More

 Cleaning car windows, especially windshields, is a nightmare for all car owners.
 Everyone’s trying to achieve perfect shine, clarity, and a streak-free result.
 Unfortunately, people usually get the opposite.
-Today I’m going to show you how to clean car windows like a pro, and get the best shine, clarity, and a streak-free result.
+Today I’m going to show you how to clean car windows like a pro and get the best shine, clarity, and streak-free glass.

-If you thought that you’re the only one who doesn’t know how to clean car windows properly, don’t worry.
+If you think that you’re the only one who doesn’t know how to clean car windows properly, don’t worry.
 Actually, welcome to the club.

 Why Cleaning Car Windows Is So Important?

-When you detail your car, it’s not a big problem if you miss some spots on your paint or something, but when you make mistakes on washing windows, it will affect your driving.
+When you detail your car, it’s not a big problem if you miss some spots on your paint or something, but when you make mistakes in washing windows, it will affect your driving.

-Sunset, sunrise, night and rain are situations when there’s a lot of reflection on the road (from the sun and from other car headlights), and if you don’t have perfectly clean windows, you won’t see through them good enough.
+Sunset, sunrise, night, and rain are situations when there’s a lot of reflection on the road (from the sun and from other car headlights), and if you don’t have perfectly clean windows, you won’t see through them well enough.

 So, the only way to ensure you’ll see during those situations is to properly clean car windows, especially the windshield.